Details: Competitive salary based on relative experience.

 - Genuine passion for the mission and work of WRA.

-WRA’s excellent benefits package includes health, dental and vision coverage, a 401(k) retirement plan, life & disability insurance, 3-week paid vacation leave, parental leave, and sabbatical leave after five years.
+Competitive salary based on relative experience; the salary range for this position will be provided to applicants invited to a first round interview.
+WRA’s excellent benefits package includes health, dental, and vision coverage, a 401(k) retirement plan, life & disability insurance, 3-weeks paid vacation leave, sick leave, parental leave, sabbatical leave after five years, and an RTD EcoPass for staff based in the Boulder/Denver area.
 Position is full-time exempt.

 Minimum Education Required